euroargodev/argopy/HOW_TO_RELEASE.md

   - [ ] If code is marked as deprecated since version = v0.X.Y : do nothing (first version with deprecation warning)
   - [ ] If code is marked as deprecated since version = v0.X.Y-1 : do nothing (2nd and last version with deprecation warning)
   - [ ] If code is marked as deprecated since version = v0.X.Y-2 : delete code (code will raise an error)
+- [ ] Update the documentation according to new deprecations

 ## Code clean-up
 - [ ] Run [codespell](https://github.com/codespell-project/codespell) from repo root and fix errors: ``codespell -q 2``